Aim for the best.

 It was appropriate at the time because it was a public-access terminal — anyone could sign in — and for some reason, a password of some sort was required.
 They made it simple and even had it posted on the terminal itself.

 There was zero security.

 You want something better.
-There are a number of techniques to generating strong passwords.
-I’ll review some, from best to worst.
+There are a number of techniques for generating strong passwords.
+I’ll review some from best to worst.